-All this makes a developer that is very simple to make and use - just one solution to bottle; mix with water and it's ready.
+All this makes a developer that is very simple to use - just one solution; use a syringe to measure, mix with water and it's ready.
 Add to this the extreme longevity and the very high dilution and you could have a winner on your hands.

 But winning developers need more than just simplicity of use and a long lifespan, they need to produce the goods on the negative and be either on a par with the competition or better.
 What I found was amazing.
 In my book I test the developer against some of the best to see what it's really made of.
 Check it out The Art of Black and White Developing.

 Signed soft-back copies of my book are available direct from me for £20 plus postage.
 Just drop me a line at email@example.com with your name and address and I'll let you know the total cost (inc. postage).

 Here we see 510-Pyro used with Acros at 80ISO.

 The sharpness and fine grain in the negative is amazing.
 The tones are long with softness to the highlights and shadows full of detail.

 510-Pyro brings out all the nuances in the photograph.